unexploredtest/PyNDS/README.md

 nds.tick() # Runs the emulator until we get a frame frame_top, frame_bottom = nds.get_frame() # Get the generated frame
 ```

-Disclaimer: The project is still in its initial stages, expect a lot of bugs.
-Changes to the API might occur.

 ### Install
 ```sh